Norman and Carole Harned Law and Public Policy Professorship

-Professor Cortney Lollar is the James and Mary Lassiter Associate Professor of Law.
+Professor Cortney Lollar holds the Norman and Carole Harned Law and Public Policy Professorship.
 Professor Lollar teaches and researches in the areas of criminal law, criminal procedure, and evidence, with a particular focus on the intersections among criminal law, remedies, race, gender, sexuality, and social science.
 Her work has been cited by the U.S. Supreme Court as well as other federal and state courts.

 Professor Lollar's expertise in criminal law and procedure have led to her invited testimony before the Department of Defense Judicial Proceedings Panel on sexual assault in the military and Chief Justice Roberts's Ad Hoc Committee to Review the Criminal Justice Act Program (also known as the Cardone Commission).
 She has provided argument preview and case analysis for SCOTUSBlog, and been quoted by major media outlets, such as the New York Times, Al-Jazeera America and People magazine.
 Professor Lollar's publications have appeared in top scholarly journals, including the Virginia Law Review, Iowa Law Review, Indiana Law Journal, North Carolina Law Review, and Alabama Law Review, among others.